benbrastmckie/ModalHistory/README.md

 ### Final Projects

 For students on the formal track, the final project is a significant component of the course.
-For guidelines, templates, and examples, please see the [Final Projects README](/final_projects/README.md).
+For guidelines, templates, and examples, please see the [Final Projects](/final_projects/README.md).

 The final project constitutes 40% of the grade for the formal track and 80% for the historical track.
 Students will present their project outlines in the final seminar.